python/cpython/Doc/library/itertools.rst

 .. testcode::

-   import collections
-   import contextlib
-   import functools
-   import math
-   import operator
-   import random
+   from collections import deque
+   from contextlib import suppress from functools import reduce from math import sumprod, isqrt from operator import itemgetter, getitem, mul, neg

    def take(n, iterable):
        "Return first n items of the iterable as a list."